lvpp/pyjcosmo/README.md

 **JCOSMO** is a computational chemistry package designed for predicting thermodynamic properties using COSMO-based models and more.

-> **Note:** This repository contains documentation only.
+> **Note:** This repository contains the wrapper code only.
 The JCOSMO software itself is hosted separately and distributed under a different license.

 ## License